loserMcloser/waylogout/README.md

 # waylogout

-waylogout is graphical logout/suspend/reboot/shutdown utility for wayland.
+waylogout is graphical logout/suspend/reboot/shutdown dialog for wayland.
 It is inspired by [oblogout](https://launchpad.net/oblogout) and based on code from